 - In response, AS (authentication server) issues a TGT (ticket-granting ticket) and a session key, the client can use to encrypt and authenticate communication between the KDC for TGT requests.

-- Once TGT has obtained then client requests for a ticket from TGS (Ticket Granting Server).
+- Once TGT has obtained further clients can request a ticket from TGS (Ticket Granting Server).

 - TGS provides a ticket to the client and it gets stored on the client’s workstation.

-- Whenever a client requests an application program, the cached ticket is used to verify client authenticity.
+- Whenever a client requests an application program, the cached ticket is in use to verify client authenticity.

 - After the authenticity of the client has been verified then the client can continue to use the service.

 In a Hadoop cluster, Kerberos can be implemented using MIT Kerberos, Active Directory, or FreeIPA server.
-We recommend that the cluster should be secured using the Enterprise Active Directory server, considering the brief comparison between Active Directory, MIT Kerberos, and FreeIPA.
+We recommend that the cluster should get secure using the Enterprise Active Directory server, considering the brief comparison between Active Directory, MIT Kerberos, and FreeIPA.

 Why do we recommend the Enterprise Active Directory server?
 Check this brief comparison with other services.

-Once the cluster is Kerberized and integrated with Active Directory or FreeIPA using LDAP (Lightweight Directory Access Protocol), users can log in to Gateway nodes/servers using their domain user Id and cache the tickets using kinit command.
-If users try to use any Hadoop services without caching the tickets, the job will fail with GSSException as below:
+once the cluster is Kerberized and integrated with Active Directory or FreeIPA using LDAP (Lightweight Directory Access Protocol), users can log in to Gateway nodes/servers using their domain user Id and cache the tickets using kinit command.
+However, the job will fail with GSSException if users try to use any Hadoop services without caching the tickets, as below:

 The token is a must for the execution of jobs in a Kerberized cluster environment.